 So, what’s the pulse on diversity recruitment?
 Here are four key takeaways

-From the data that we’ve collected in Jumpstart the past few years, it shows that there are serious barriers to opportunities from underrepresented communities.
-But, within the Jumpstart community, we help talent acquisition teams correct for over-representation of majority groups in their candidate pipeline.
+From the data that we’ve collected in Canvas the past few years, it shows that there are serious barriers to opportunities from underrepresented communities.
+But, within the Canvas community, we help talent acquisition teams correct for over-representation of majority groups in their candidate pipeline.
 Let’s unpack that.